 A Modern Idiot's

 Photography is a pursuit of an ever-shifting reality, an attempt to capture that connection between photographer and subject that are bound in a web of space-time, paused for eternity at that magical quantum moment when they become one.

-If you get even a fraction of the enjoyment from viewing them as I did from capturing them, I'll count that as a win.
+If you get even a fraction of the enjoyment from viewing these images as I did from capturing them, I'll count that as a win.